vEnhance/web.evanchen.cc/input/index.md

 ## {{ hl("about", "About Evan") }}

-Evan is a math PhD student at MIT, and a math olympiad coach.
+Evan is a math olympiad coach who completed his number theory PhD at MIT.
 In addition to helping train the United States team, Evan runs his own [training program](otis.html) while [streaming olympiad math for public entertainment](videos.html).